 - Execution management

-These won’t play a part in your CV per se, but they are key to informing your professional persona.
+These won’t play a part in your CV per se, but they are vital in informing your professional persona.

 In the top right-hand panel, take the most powerful and most frequently seen keywords from your master list.
 For example: